Lee Evans (comedian): Acting

 Evans has made a number of film appearances, such as in Funny Bones, Mouse Hunt, There's Something About Mary (where he played an American posing as British), The Fifth Element, The Ladies Man, The Martins, The Medallion and Undertaking Betty.
 Evans provided the voice for Zippo in the 2002 TV miniseries Dinotopia and Train in the 2005 film The Magic Roundabout.
 From 1993 to 1994, Evans appeared in the Channel 4 late-night show Viva Cabaret!, both as a host and as a guest performer.
 In 1995, he starred in Channel 4 series, The World of Lee Evans.

 In 2004, he starred as a paranoid murder suspect in his first non-comic role in the film Freeze Frame.
 Although warned they may never grow back, he shaved his eyebrows (as well as his hair).
-In 2004, Evans appeared in Samuel Becket's Endgame, and from 2004 to 2005, he played Leo Bloom in the London production of The Producers along with Nathan Lane, with whom he also starred in Mouse Hunt.
+In 2004, Evans appeared in Samuel Beckett's Endgame, and from 2004 to 2005, he played Leo Bloom in the London production of The Producers along with Nathan Lane, with whom he also starred in Mouse Hunt.
 For his role in The Producers, Evans received a nomination for the Laurence Olivier Award for Best Actor in a Musical; Lane won the award.
 In 2007 he appeared in the 50th anniversary production of The Dumb Waiter.
 May 2007 saw him star in a television adaptation of the book The History of Mr. Polly.

 Evans appeared as Malcolm Taylor, a Welsh scientist, in the 2009 Doctor Who Easter special "Planet of the Dead".
 Between September 2013 and January 2014, Evans starred in the play Barking in Essex at London's Wyndham's Theatre.
 In October 2017, Lee Evans came out of retirement to perform scenes from Shakespeare's plays in a one-off fundraiser along with Jack Whitehall in the play "Whither Would You Go?" at the Harold Pinter Theatre.